zimmski/tavor/README.md

 tavor --help validate
 ```

-## <a name="complete-example"></a>A complete example for fuzzing, executing and delta-debugging

-The complete example has its own [page which can be found here](/doc/complete-example.md).

-## <a name="precompiled"></a>Where are the precompiled binaries?

-You can find all precompiled binaries on the [release page](https://github.com/zimmski/tavor/releases).
-The binaries are packed into archives that currently only hold the Tavor binary itself.
-Have a look at the [How do I build Tavor?](#build) section if you like to compile Tavor yourself.

 ### <a name="bash-completion"></a>Bash Completion

 If you like Bash Completion for Tavor make sure that you have Bash Completion installed and then copy the [bash completion Tavor script](https://raw.githubusercontent.com/zimmski/tavor/master/cmd/tavor-bash_completion.sh) into your Bash Completion folder.